bendr/bendr.github.com/dev/docs/tutorial/external-component.md

 Execution manner is the same as the sample in the previous section (Hello World).
-Save the above code as "welcome.xml", and run with "run.html".
+Save the above code as "welcome.xml", and run with "runtime.html".
-A label "Welcome to Bender!" and grey button with string "Thanks" should be displayed.
+A label "Welcome to Bender!" and blue button with string "Thanks" should be displayed.
 When click the button, alert dialog sould be diplayed.
 <br>
 <br>